 - My Healthy Weight Action Plan™: This free, 12-week web-based program can help you achieve and maintain a healthy body weight.

 - My Heart & Stroke Risk Assessment: This risk assessment tool helps you find out what is putting you at risk for heart disease and stroke.
-Find the tool on the Make Health Last website.

 - Healthy Canadians: This website gives you access to reliable information about health and nutrition for preventing and managing a variety of health conditions.